xataio/pgroll/README.md

 ## Documentation

-For more advanced usage, a tutorial, and detailed options refer to the guides and references in the [Documentation](docs/).
+For more advanced usage, tutorials, and detailed options refer to the guides and references in the [Documentation](https://pgroll.com/docs/).

 ## Benchmarks